 QTR-8RC Sensor Outputs

 The QTR-8RC reflectance sensor array also has eight distinct sensor outputs, one from each LED/phototransistor pair.
-In the 8RC sensor model, each phototransistor uses a capacitor discharge circuit that allows a digital I/O line on a microcontroller to take an analog reflectance reading by measuring the discharge time of the capacitor.
+In the 8RC sensor model, each phototransistor uses a capacitor discharge circuit that allows a digital I/O line on a microcontroller to take an analog reflectance reading by timing how long it takes the output voltage to decay due to the phototransistor.
 This format has several advantages over the 8A sensor model: